cesareferrari/newsletter/react/20191018-update-item.md

 />
 ```

-It renders the ItemEditForm component which displays the actual edit form.
+This route renders the ItemEditForm component which displays the actual edit form.

 In this Route props we also pass down the updateItem function.
 This function is defined in App.js and is responsible for handling the call to Axios for the update.